lin-stephanie/astro-antfustyle-theme/src/content/blog/about-open-graph-images.md

 ## Template for Auto-Generated OG Images

-The template (located in `plugins/og-template/markup.ts`) for auto-generated OG images is built with HTML + UnoCSS and processed by  :link{id=natemoo-re/satori-html style=github}.
+The template (located in `plugins/og-template/markup.ts`) for auto-generated OG images is built with HTML + UnoCSS and processed by :link[satori-html]{id=natemoo-re/satori-html .github}.
 It takes three parameters:

 - `authorOrBrand`: Defined by `FEATURE.image[1].authorOrBrand` (also for fallback image) and displayed above the `title`.
 - `title`: Determined by the `title` field in the Markdown/MDX frontmatter; for fallback images, `FEATURE.image[1].fallbackTitle` is used.